mshifo/udagram/documentation/pipline.md

 3- CirCleCI will build, test and deploy to amazon beanstalk.
 - CircleCI installs dependencies
-- CircleCI vaildates if browser extenstion is installed
+- CircleCI build both 2 projects api and front-end
 - CircleCI runs the unit testing
-- CircleCI build both 2 projects api and front end
 - CircleCI deploys the 2 projects